 Aside from citing parenthetically, you should also include a References page at the end of your paper.

 Author last name, First initial. (year).
 Title of web page.
-Retrieved from URL
+Web site name.
+URL

 Any citation that exceeds one line needs a hanging indent.
-Only the first word of a title is capitalized, it is the title of a Journal, it is following punctuation, or is a proper noun.
+Only the first word of a title is capitalized unless: it is the title of a Journal, it is following punctuation, or is a proper noun.
 Periods do not follow URL addresses